task-mule/task-mule/README.md

 Crazy yes.
 Why would you want to load your dependencies from a database?
 I have no idea it's your automation script.
 Maybe I'll include a real example one day.

-When the `dependsOn` function throws an exception or returns a `rejected` promise the task is failed.
+When the `runs` function throws an exception or returns a `rejected` promise the task is failed.

 ### Task execution order

-When a task is requested to be executed, either from the command line or as a dependency of some other task, it's dependencies will run first in the order specified by the task's `dependsOn` function.
+When a task is requested to be executed, either from the command line or as a dependency of some other task, it's dependencies will run first in the order specified by the task's `runs` function.

 For example, consider *task-A*: